Planning best practices

 Maintain and update migrated VMs

-Using the artifacts you generate during migration, you can apply application and user-mode OS software updates, security patches, editing embedded configurations, adding or replacing files, and for updating the Migrate for Anthos runtime software.
+Using the artifacts you generate during migration, you can apply application and user-mode OS software updates, security patches, editing embedded configurations, adding or replacing files, and for updating the Migrate to Containers runtime software.